QCrBox/QCrBoxFrontend/documentation/deployment_instructions.md

 1. Ensure that `docker` is installed on the deployment machine (see [www.docker.com/](https://www.docker.com/) for more information on Docker)
 2. Navigate to [`QCrBox_Frontend/`](..), e.g. the folder containing this repository.
 3. Copy the environment template with `cp environment.env.template environment.env`
 4. Edit the settings `environment.env` to be used in your Dockerised deployment.
+For most cases, you should only need to edit `DJANGO_SUPERUSER_EMAIL`, `DJANGO_SUPERUSER_USERNAME` and `DJANGO_SUPERUSER_PASSWORD`, and the other values can be left as the defaults copied from the template.  **Note:** If you do not set these values, no user will be created at setup and you will have to create one manually by directly interfacing with the django inside the container.

-The settings are as follows:
+The full list of settings is as follows:

     | Setting | Description |
     | --- | --- |